DTumelo/pdsnd_github/README.md

 Version Control_Github Project

 ### Description
 In this project, the main tasks involve simulating a realistic workflow using a project from a previous course.
-The project was BikeShare; using Python, one has to analysis users data across multiple city and generate a few basic understanding of how users interacted with the services offered by BikeShare.
+The project was on BikeShare.
+This is a bicycle renting business.
+Using Python, one has to analysis users data across multiple cities and generate a few basic stats to help with understanding how users interacted with the services offered by BikeShare.

 ### Files used
 chicago.csv